alebaqinduni/alebaqinduni/README.md

 ## 📝 About Me

 I'm passionate about AI-focused development and building scalable solutions.
 Currently studying computer science while contributing to open-source projects and developing full-stack applications.
-I love experimenting with new technologies and sharing my learning journey with the community.
+I love experimenting with new technologies and sharing my learning journey with the community.I like turning messy data into working intelligence.

 **Current Focus:**
 - 🤖 AI/ML-driven projects